 Experimental validation is essential for simulation work in terms of the accuracy of the simulation model and the correctness of the underlying trends.
 Furthermore, validation and good agreement will provide well-guided approaches for future applications.
-Therefore, we compare the experimental and simulation results of the counting efficiency and detection efficiency of vWCPC set in two default configurations (2 nm and 7 nm) -for two configurations of 2 nm and 7 nm at different conditioner and initiator temperature settings and different low-pressure conditions in Fig. 78.
+Therefore, we compare the experimental and simulation results of the counting efficiency and detection efficiency of vWCPC set in two default configurations (2 nm and 7 nm) at different conditioner and initiator temperature settings and different low-pressure conditions in Fig. 8.

-As the experimental results in a previous study (Mei et al., 2021) are shown in Fig. 748a, the counting efficiency of vWCPC 3789 varied with different working pressures (5901, 7001 and 9101 hPakPa) when the conditioner temperature is 27 °C, the initiator temperature is 59 °C, and the moderator temperature is 10 °C. The y-axis error bar indicates the standard deviation of the counting efficiency averaged over ~ 5 min of sampling time at a 1 Hz sampling rate.
-The results indicate that the counting efficiency slightly decreases with the decrease in the operating pressure of 5001, 7001 and 9001 hPakPa, which shows the same trend in Fig. 7b8h.
+As the experimental results in a previous study (Mei et al., 2021) are shown in Fig. 8a, the counting efficiency of vWCPC 3789 varied with different working pressures (51, 71 and 91 kPa) when the conditioner temperature is 27 °C, the initiator temperature is 59 °C, and the moderator temperature is 10 °C. The y-axis error bar indicates the standard deviation of the counting efficiency averaged over ~ 5 min of sampling time at a 1 Hz sampling rate.
+The results indicate that the counting efficiency slightly decreases with the decrease in the operating pressure of 51, 71 and 91 kPa, which shows the same trend in Fig. 8b.
 In addition, the cut-off size in both experimental and simulation results are in the range of 5 - 7 nm, which is also an acceptable range within error when compared to commercial vWCPC detection efficiency.

-Fig. 7e-8c and 7d-8d compare the counting efficiency and detection efficiency versus particle size from experimental and simulation results under initiator temperatures of 75 and 90°C and pressure of 9401 and 5001 $\frac{1}{1}$ and 5001 $\frac{1}{1}$ for the 2 nm configuration.
-As expected, the detection efficiency of both experimental and simulated results is lower at the temperature $T{\text{con}} - T{\text{ini}} - T{\text{mod}}$ of 7-75-10 °C at a lower pressure (at 5001 $\frac{1}{1}$ $\frac{$
+Fig. 8c and 8d compare the counting efficiency and detection efficiency versus particle size from experimental and simulation results under initiator temperatures of 75 and 90°C and pressure of 91 and 51 kPa for the 2 nm configuration.
+As expected, the detection efficiency of both experimental and simulated results is lower at the temperature $T{\text{con}} - T{\text{ini}} - T{\text{mod}}$ of 7-75-10 °C at a lower pressure (at 51 kPa).
+When the temperature $T{\text{con}} - T{\text{ini}} - T{\text{mod}}$ is 7-90-10 °C, the higher detection efficiency is seen, and the effect of inlet pressure becomes insignificant.
+However, it is not feasible to maintain 90 °C when operating under lower pressure, such as 51 kPa.
+Thus, the default 2 nm setting in vWCPC can only be operated near sea level.
+One should note that although we do not present many simulations for the 2 nm configuration, what we learned from the modeling results with the 7 nm setting will guide future simulations with the 2 nm setting.